PreFKim/MyTorch/README.md

 # Todo

+- [ ] Optimize the code of the Operation method in parameter.py
 - [ ] Implements the array manipulation operation(ones, zeros etc...)
 - [ ] Implements the convolution layer
 - [ ] Implements the Non-Linear functions